Graduate Student Opportunities

 This award honors the research legacy of Dr. Kaplan and is intended to support (through the generosity of the Kaplan family and friends) graduate students in the Sociology Department of Texas A&M University for the research and writing of their dissertation.

-The academic year 2019-2020 will be the eighth year for the presentation of the Kaplan assistantship.
+The first Howard B. Kaplan Memorial Assistantship was given out in 2012.
 All applicants will be considered, but preference will be given to those students using Dr. Kaplan’s theoretical approach and/or his unique data set.
 Applications should be addressed to the Howard B. Kaplan Memorial Scholarship and should include an updated curriculum vitae as well as a one-page statement of the dissertation project.
 A departmental committee will choose the recipient.

 Information on how to apply for this award can be found on the page for the Howard B. Kaplan Memorial Assistantship.